ecila-ng/javafx-very-simple-GUI/README.md

 .
 Completed in an hour so it works as a simple GUI but it's not perfect

 .
-Platform developed: Windows 10
+Platform developed: Windows 10 / NetBeans IDE

 .
 Bugs: There will be a ton of errors showing along while running but they do not affect how the program works (maybe in the future when I improve the program they will...)